Walton 25

-The Walton 25 is a trailerable sailboat first built in 1961.
+The Walton 25 is a recreational keelboat first built in 1961.
 It was sold under a number of names, including Continental Folkboat, Whitby 25 Folkboat, Great Lakes Folkboat as well as Walton 25.
+It was built by Whitby Boat Works in Canada, starting in 1961.
+It is now out of production.

 The boat is a development of Tord Sundén's International Folkboat design.

-Production

-The design was built by Whitby Boat Works in Canada, starting in 1961.
-It was sold in the US by yacht broker George P. Walton, but it is now out of production.

-Design

-The Walton 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a spooned raked stem, a sharply angled transom, a transom-hung rudder controlled by a tiller and a fixed long keel.
-It displaces 5500 lb and carries an estimated 2000 lb of ballast.
+The fiberglass hull has a spooned raked stem, a sharply angled transom, a transom-hung rudder controlled by a tiller and a fixed long keel.
 The boat has a draft of 3.83 ft with the standard keel.
+The design has a hull speed of 6.0 kn.

 The boat is fitted with a small inboard engine of 6 to 9 hp for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides of the companionway ladder, with a single-burner stove to starboard and sink to port.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 67 in.

-The design has a hull speed of 6.0 kn.

-Operational history

-In a 2010 review Steve Henkel wrote, "we wish we had more information on this boat.
-Best features: Like other Folkboat designs, she is probably a good sea boat, has good tracking ability, and good pointing ability, and looks pretty.
-Her doghouse cabin gives good headroom for a 25-footer.
-Worst features: Low coach roof and narrow beam give the cabin a closed-in feeling.
-Low freeboard relative to comp[etitor]s may give a wet ride in rough conditions."
+In a 2010 review Steve Henkel wrote, "Her doghouse cabin gives good headroom for a 25-footer. [...]
+Low coach roof and narrow beam give the cabin a closed-in feeling."